niwhsa9/plant-monitor/README.md

 * This application is written purely in Rust from end-to-end
 * Rust WASM via Yew is used for the front-end
 * The server side application stores data with SQLite
+* Warp is used to map api requests with Tokio as the async backend
 * Messages are serialized into JSON with Serde to pass around through HTTP
 * Trunk is used to deploy WASM